writethedocs/www/docs/conf/portland/2022/writing-day.rst

 ---------------------

 Check out the :doc:`/conf/{{shortcode}}/{{year}}/writing-day-cheatsheet` for a quick reference that you can use during the conference to make the most out of Writing Day.

+The Good Docs Project
+^^^^^^^^^^^^^^^^^^^^^
+The `Good Docs Project <https://thegooddocsproject.dev/>`_ educates and empowers people to create high-quality documentation by providing them with resources, best practices, and tools to enhance their documentation in open source and beyond.
+We have a fun, supportive, and encouraging community where we geek out about tech writing.
+First and foremost, we create documentation templates with supporting guides.
+We also engage in many other initiatives around docs advocacy, docs education and docs tooling.

+During writing day, we’d love to introduce you to a range of aspects to our project:

+- **Kickoff: introduction to The Good Docs Project (9:00 - 9:50 PT)** - Get to know us!
+Join us to hear a general overview of our community.
+- **Identifying content types for templates (10:00 - 10:50 PT)** - Creating templates is one of our main projects.
+By participating in our template brainstorming workshop, we can identify what templates we should try to provide to our users and help us build a roadmap for our future template work.
+- **Docs advocacy and education (11:00 - 11:50 PT)** - We publish deep thought theory, best practices and ideas about documentation within our blog.
+Come help us brainstorm future topics, and maybe bullet out what should be covered.
+- **The Chronologue (1:00 - 1:50 PT)** - We’re creating our own fake project that can be used to generate documentation examples.
+Come help us build both the world and the documentation for The Chronologue tool, a fictional telescope that can view astronomical events at any moment in time.
+- **The Good Docs Project Q&A (2:15 - 2:50 PT)** - Come ask us anything about what it's really like contributing to The Good Docs Project.
+- **Business case for docs (3:00 PT - 3:50 PT)** - We want the perfect pitch to invent in docs.
+This is an early stage project.
+Come help us in the brainstorming and researching phase of the project.
+- **API reference template review ( 4:00 - 4:50 PT) ** - Our API Reference Template is draft complete.
+Join this session to assist us in reviewing and polishing an almost complete template.